All Episodes

 She made no effort to stop it.

-It's as a taught tactic.
+It says a taught tactic.

 You push somebody down and you run in and you help them up.

-Well, now they've replaced the story and the headline, Weekly Standard Reporter says he was pushed by Coakley aid.
+Weekly Standard Reporter says he was pushed by Coakley aid.

-A reporter for a conservative magazine says he was pushed by someone as he followed Coakley and tried to ask her questions when she was leaving a fundraiser at a Washington restaurant Tuesday night.
+A reporter for a conservative magazine says he was pushed by someone as he followed Coakley and tried to ask her questions when she was leaving a fundraiser in a Washington restaurant Tuesday night.

 John McCormick gave his version of the incident.